Bánh Mì Thịt Nướng (Vietnamese Grilled Pork Sandwich)

 Instructions

-• Use a knife to slice the pork against the grain thinly.
-In a large bowl, combine lemongrass, garlic, shallot, ground pepper, brown sugar, chicken bouillon powder, five spice seasoning, oyster sauce, fish sauce, honey, and avocado oil.
-Toss the pork in the marinade.
-Let it marinate for at least 30 minutes.
-(For best results, let it marinate for 4 hours or overnight.)
+• Thinly slice the pork against the grain.
+In a large bowl, combine lemongrass, garlic, shallot, pepper, brown sugar, bouillon powder, five spice, oyster sauce, fish sauce, honey, oil, and chili if using.
+Add the pork and toss until evenly coated.
+Marinate for at least 30 minutes, or up to overnight for deeper flavor.

 Nutrition